-This course for students who have opted to explore approaches to comparative literature consists in 6 seminars spread over Michaelmas and Hilary Terms.
+This course is for students who have opted to explore approaches to comparative literature consists in 5 seminars spread over Michaelmas and Hilary Terms.
 The seminars will bring teaching staff and graduates with expertise in different literatures together, providing an opportunity to engage in debate on theoretical and methodological questions that will be central to your graduate work.
 Topics addressed will include: National Literatures v.
-World Literature; Genre and Tradition; The Ancients and the Moderns /the Role of the Canon; Literary Translation; Intermediality; Margins and Peripheries.
+World Literature; Genre and Tradition; Literary Translation; Intermediality; Margins and Peripheries.